bachue/sequel-unicache/README.md

 Read through caching library inspired by Cache Money, support Sequel 4

-Read-Through: Queries by ID or any specified unique key, like `User[params[:id]]` or `User[username: 'bachue@gmail.com']`, will first look in memcache store and then look in the database for the results of that query.
+Read-Through: Queries by ID or any specified unique key, like `User[params[:id]]` or `User[username: 'bachue@gmail.com']`, will first look in Memcache/Redis store and then look in the database for the results of that query.
 If there is a cache miss, it will populate the cache.
 As objects are updated and deleted, all of the caches are automatically expired.

 ## Dependency

 Ruby >= 2.1.0
 Sequel >= 4.0
-Dalli as memcache store (currently it's the only well supported driver)

 ## Installation